 Stay at Amakhala Woodbury Lodge for 3 nights

-Check out of Hog Hollow this morning and drive further east to the Amakhala Game Reserve.
-Stay at Woodbury Lodge for three nights with all meals and game drives included.
+Check out of Hog Hollow this morning and drive further east to the Shamwari Game Reserve.
+Stay at Lobengula Lodge for three nights with all meals and game drives included.

-Days here are spent on safari; your stay includes a range of activities such as game drives, river cruises and bush walks, or you could just recline around the communal swimming pool and enjoy some sun while the birds keep you company.
-Amakhala is a 'Big Five' reserve and has a variety of wildlife and birdlife to be spotted including giraffe, lions, buffalo, elephant...
+Days here are spent on safari; your stay includes a range of activities such as game drives, and bush walks, or you could just recline around the communal swimming pool and enjoy some sun while the birds keep you company.
+Shamwari is a 'Big Five' reserve and has a variety of wildlife and birdlife to be spotted including elephant, lion and even cheetah.

 After a final game drive this morning you will drive to Port Elizabeth.
 Drop off your rental car and check in for your flight to London via Johannesburg.